masonfmatthews/rails_assignments/assignments/number_guessing/README.md

 ## Description

-Create a number-guessing game.
+Create a number guessing game in which the computer picks a number and you have to guess it.
+The computer will give you cues like 'Too High' or 'Too Low.'

 ## Objectives

-### Learning Objectives

 After completing this assignment, you should...

-* Understand basic ways in which a Ruby program can present information to the user and request information from the user.
 * Understand what methods are and how they can be used to:
   * Reduce code repetition
   * Improve readers' ability to reason about code
 * Understand how ruby code resides on the file system and how it is executed

-### Performance Objectives

-After completing this assignment, you should be able to effectively...

-* Use puts and gets
+* Be able to use puts and gets
-* Fork a github repository
-* Add, commit, and push to github
+* Be able to add, commit, and push to github
 * Create, add to, and check for presence in an array
-* Run ruby code from the command line

-## Details

-### Deliverables
+## Deliverables

-Fork this git repository and check it out to your local machine.
-Create a ruby file called `game.rb`.
+* **A GitHub repository.**
+* **A Ruby file called `game.rb`.**

-After you get each requirement working, run `git add .`, then `git commit -m "TEXT HERE"`, where TEXT HERE should be replaced with the description of the requirement you just finished.
+* **A series of commits on that repository.** After you get each requirement working, run `git add .`, then `git commit -m "TEXT HERE"`, where TEXT HERE should be replaced with the description of the requirement you just finished.

-After your work is complete, make sure to `git push` to get your changes up to github.
+After your work is complete, make sure to `git push` your changes up to GitHub.
 Feel free to do this more than once along the way, of course.

-Finally, create a pull request for your completed project.
-This will count as turning in your work.

-### Requirements
+Use the homework submission form on the course website to turn in a link to your GitHub repository.

+## Normal Mode

+Your goal for tonight is to create a number guessing game.
+Your program should pick a random number between 1 and 100 and ask you for a guess.
+If your guess is less than the program's number, it should tell you that you were low and let you guess again.
+If the guess is greater than the program's number,  it should tell you that you were high and let you guess again.
+If your guess is correct, the program should tell you that you win and then quit.

 * The gameplay should match the instructions given in the Mode(s) below.
 * After 5 incorrect guesses, the program should tell you that you lose.